hunzikp/rtree/README.md

 Usage
 -----

-Say we have two large sets of points, A and B, stored as 2-column matrices of Euclidean coordinates:
+Say we have two large sets of points, A and B, stored as 2-column matrices of Cartesian coordinates:

 ``` r
 ## Simulate point coordinates